NorESMhub/NorESM/doc/configurations/amips.rst

 Code modifications
 ^^^^^^^^^^^^^^
+To make more subtantial modification to the code than what is possible by the use of user_nl_cam, there are two methods:

+1. Make a branch from the version (branch or release) you want to modify, checkout this branch in order to make code changes directly in the source code folder.

-If you want to make more subtantial changes to the code than what is possible by the use of user_nl_cam, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.cam folder in the case directory, then make the modifications needed before building the model.
-Do not change the source code in the <noresm-base> folder!
+2. Copy the source code (the fortran file(s) you want to modify) to the SourceMods/src.cam folder in the case directory, and then make the modifications needed before building the model.
+By the use of this method, you will not change the source code in the <noresm-base> folder.

 The CAM6/CAM6-Nor source code is located in::